divider

 Visitors who are heading for the Kailash Mansarovar tour need to go through a reputed trekking agency like Namaste Nepal.
 While undertaking the Kailash Mansarovar tour, we suggest you hire an experienced Guide and porter.

-Let’s understand the benefit of hiring a Guide and Porter for the Kailash Mansarovar tour.
+Let’s understand the benefits of hiring a Guide and Porter for the Kailash Mansarovar Yatra.

 An experienced person will be there to monitor your health conditions even if you are traveling in a group.
 They will take appropriate action after determining whether it is an actual symptom of altitude sickness or not.
 If required, they can suggest lowering the speed, staying at a lower altitude, or descending completely after evaluating each person’s symptoms.